Error-Sensitive Proof-Labeling Schemes: Introduction

 As mentioned before, one important motivation for our work is fault-tolerant distributed computing, with the help of failure detection mechanisms such as proof-labeling schemes.
 Proof-labeling schemes were introduced in~\cite{KormanKP10}.
 A tight bound of $\Theta(\log^2n)$ bits on the size of the certificates for certifying MST was established in \cite{KorKP11,KormanK07}.
 Several variants of proof-labeling schemes have been investigated in the literature, including verification at distance greater than one~\cite{GoosS16}, and the design of proofs with identity-oblivious certificates~\cite{FraigniaudKP13}.
 Connections between proof-labeling schemes and the design of distributed (silent) self-stabilizing algorithms were studied in~\cite{BlinFP14}.
 Extensions of proof-labeling schemes for the design of (non-silent) self-stabilizing algorithms were investigated in~\cite{KormanKM15}.
 In all these work, the number of nodes susceptible to detect an incorrect configuration is not considered, and the only constraint imposed on the error-detection mechanism is that an erroneous configuration must be detected by at least one node.
 Our work requires the number of nodes detecting an erroneous configuration to grow linearly with the number of errors.

-Another important motivation for our work is property testing.
-Graph property testing was investigated in numerous papers (see~\cite{Goldreich11p,Goldreich11q} for an introduction to the topic), and was recently extended to a non-deterministic setting~\cite{GurR15,LovaszV13} in which the centralized algorithm is provided with a centralized certificate.
-Distributed property testing has been introduced in~\cite{BrakerskiP11}, and formalized in~\cite{Censor-HillelFS16} (see also~\cite{FraigniaudRST16}).
-Our work may find applications to centralized property testing, but where the certificate is decentralized.
-Our error-sensitive scheme guarantees that if the current configuration of the network is $\epsilon$-far from being correct, then probing a constant expected number of nodes is sufficient to detect that this configuration is erroneous.
+As mentioned earlier, having several nodes detecting an error allows to launch a reset from several nodes at once.
+See \cite{BoulinierPV04, DevismesJ19} for references on such collaborative resets.
+Note that taking into account how far from a correct configuration the network is, is not a new idea.
+Indeed there is a literature on fault-containment or fault-locality (see, e.g., \cite{GhoshGHP07, KuttenP99}), where the focus is on having correction algorithms that use little resources if there are just a few faults, or if these fault are grouped together somehow.
+In particular, \cite{GhoshGHP07} defines a notion of ``small-scale'' faults, for which the system can converge to a correct solution without modifying the states of the nodes that are far from the faulty nodes.
+Our work has a different objective, that is, making sure that incorrect global states resulting from many incorrect local states must be detected by many nodes, while incorrect global states resulting from just a few incorrect local states may be detected by few nodes only.